 Philosophical Advisor & Mindfulness Practitioner

 Justin Whitaker serves as a Philosophical Advisor & Mindfulness Practitioner for Merlin CCC.
-He is also the founder of Mindful Montana.
+He is also an author, founder of Mindful Montana and a North America Correspondent for BuddhistDoor Global.

 What is mindfulness?
 The term today is well defined by Jon Kabat-Zinn: “The awareness that emerges through paying attention on purpose, in the present moment, and non-judgmentally to the unfolding of experience moment by moment.”
 The practice is in many ways universal, and certainly today it is taught and studied by Western scientists as a universal, secular exercise.
 On the other hand, the practices developed by Kabat-Zinn and others have their roots in a number of non-Western philosophical/religious traditions.
 Early Buddhist thought and Zen are two major sources for contemporary understandings of mindfulness.
 In teaching a course or workshop on mindfulness, I split my attention on (1) explaining and discussing various scientific studies of mindfulness, (2) covering historical understandings and uses of the practice, and most importantly, (3) actual practices ranging from “eating” and “walking” meditations to periods of silent mindfulness of breathing and the cultivation of compassion.